HuLiLab/SPIN-AI/README.md

 Spatially Infromed Artificial Intelligence.
 A deep learning method for identifying Spatially Predictive Genes from spatial transcriptomics data.

 1. Prerequisites

+SPIN-AI was built using the following software versions:

+python 3.10.0

+pandas 1.4.3

+numpy 1.23.1

+tensorflow 2.9.0

+keras 2.9.0

+matplotlib 3.5.2

+sklearn 0.0

+scipy 1.8.1

+For running the attributions script, we recommend a virtual environment with:

+python 3.7.5

+tensorflow 1.15.0

+scipy 1.7.3

 2. Input Data Format

 For each spatial transcriptomics experiment, a directory should be created as [experiment_name]/Processed_Data/